English MA/MS

 4. Successful completion of 12 semester hours of American Sign Language (ASL).

-5. Completion of a Bachelor of Arts degree from A&M-Commerce
+5. Completion of a Bachelor of Arts degree from East Texas A&M University.

 6. Department - Foreign Language Proficiency Exam (FLPE)